 This is conducted in rhymed spoken dialogue, the source Johannes Klocking who shaped his verses for Distler’s use.
 The choral contribution comprises a group of 14 Sayings, aphorisms by Angelius Silesius from his The Cherubinic Pilgrim of 1657, the ones that Distler chose all commenting on the coming interchange between Death and his newest victim.
 After a fashion, these spruchen serve as off-centre chorale-preludes, proffering brief statements about the condemned one’s condition or failing(s).
 The problem is that DIstler’s settings, apart from the bookends, are truly aphoristic – no sooner begun than over – which makes it hard to find a consistent field of operations from the composer.
 The choral writing is challenging for its application of dissonance, but the briefness of Distler’s statements has the impact of diffusing any compositional personality.

-O’Donnell had one singer reciting Death’s lines and shared the roles of bishop, physician, merchant, sailor and the rest around his singers, who coped with some stickily consonant-rich German quatrains quite well, if a few of the nouns and verbs were transmuted in the process.
+O’Donnell had one singer reciting Death’s lines and shared the roles of bishop, physician, merchant, sailor and the rest around his ensemble, which coped with some stickily consonant-rich German quatrains quite well, if a few of the nouns and verbs were transmuted in the process.
 Yet, at the work’s conclusion, despite the encircling and infiltrating effect of the music, the greatest impression is made by Klocking’s stanzas with their no-nonsense self-evaluations and insistence.

 Petr Eben‘s Horka hlina or Bitter earth is an early work from 1959-60 when the composer was 30.
 It consists of a setting for baritone (not an over-taxed role), mixed choir and piano, of poems by Jaroslav Seifert, the Nobel Prize-winning Czech poet who produced these nationalistic verses in 1938 as his country faced Nazi invasion.
 The imagery is emphatic and repetitious – a bayonet, a painted jug, grapes/flowers/grain/stones and pebbles – and the settings are either stentorian or folk-style sentimental.
 Both outer movements – Song of the Men and Women, and Song of the Poor – have voluble piano accompaniments, here performed by O’Donnell.
 Streams of powerful virtuosity introduce and sustain chorus work that is declamatory and full-blooded.
 The central piece, a mainly a cappella Song of the Homeland, has a quieter ambience and more lyrical melodic content.
 But on one hearing – and I could find no recordings of the work – it is hard to enter into evaluative detail of worth.
 A masterpiece?
 I think Eben would have proposed others among his works more qualified for that title.